alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 If that productivity boost is valuable enough to make the economics work out, and you can earn net profit once you account for inference and training costs, then you're in business - literally.
+Big businesses pay for your tool.
 Paying customers drives more funding and investment, which pays for more hardware, which enables even larger training runs.
 In cloud computing,